technicolor1/etch_sketch/README.md

 # etch_sketch
 #
-This is a project assigned from the Odin Project.
+This is a project assigned by the Odin Project. (https://www.theodinproject.com)

 As the title suggests, it is a sketching website where you can paint using only the mouse cursor!
 Clicking is not required to paint.